 It is famous for its thick long

-juicy tuberous roots that can grow up to 1 meter or 3 feet in length and produce a mass of close to 100
+juicy tuberous roots that can grow about 1 meter or 3 feet in length and produce a mass of close to 100

 Although shatavari grows wild, it is currently identified in some regions as an endangered species because of overharvesting and deforestation.
 (Source)